Resource Works executive director Stewart Muir offers his prescription for moving beyond the conflict and confusion.

 I don't believe the carbon tax caused people to buy larger cars.
 The sharp acceleration into larger cars after 2008 was more likely due to the increasing fuel efficiency of internal combustion vehicles generally.
 Between 2007 and 2017, the average greenhouse-gas (GHG) emissions of the approximately 1,000 consumer vehicle models tracked by Natural Resources Canada fell by about 17 per cent as average engine displacement dropped from 3.7 to 3.1 litres.

 The improvement was not just because engines got smaller.
 Take the example of the plain vanilla Toyota Camry.
 The six-cylinder, 3.5-litre automatic was on sale for both model years 2007 and 2017.
-A decade of fuel-efficiency innovation brought respectable results, depicted in the chart here.
+A decade of fuel-efficiency innovation brought surprising results, depicted in the chart here: a 10 per cent reduction in fuel use for city driving.
 (Natural Resources Canada collects this data here)